Didi: Oh, nothing, sweetheart. It's something that happened a long time ago and it's never, never coming back, so don't you worry.

-Arguments about the company's editing practices came to a head with One Piece, which remains the unfortunate darkest mark on their reputation.
-This dub took the company's (in)famous practices, such as excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low-quality voice acting, and cranked them Up to Eleven, all the while showcasing none of their redeeming qualities.
+Arguments about the company's editing practices came to a head with their dub of One Piece, which remains the darkest mark on their reputation.
+This dub took the company's practices — excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low-quality voice acting — and cranked them Up to Eleven.
+All the while, all the things that 4Kids did well were pushed back, leaving them with a program that showcased none of their redeeming qualities.
 To say there was a backlash would be an understatement.
 To be fair, while 4Kids wanted nothing to do with the show since they were aware of how un-family friendly it was, Toei Animation forced them to dub it anyway as they would only license other shows to 4Kids as part of a packaged deal.
 Because of this, that adaptation led to an "allowance" on fansubbers to continue subbing certain series, as 4Kids' DVD releases rarely, if ever, had any of the original Japanese audio.
-Also of note, Sanji's voice actor David Moo retired from the anime industry altogether in no small part because of fan ire against him for not only his performance but things that weren't really his fault, and became a Brooklyn-based bartender.
+Also of note, Sanji's voice actor David Moo retired from the anime industry altogether in no small part because of fan ire against him for not only his performance but things that weren't really his fault, and became a Brooklyn-based bartender, it's safe to say he's following his true passion now.
 Not helping matters is that Moo's only other notable role, Xellos in Slayers, is also extremely polarizing.

 Once one of the most popular English anime producers, 4Kids was held up by several fans as the example of everything wrong with dubbing, to the point that most of their productions are long off the air, with Pokémon seeming to be the only dub of theirs, as well as their homegrown properties and acquisitions, still viewed in a positive light.
 The company later exited from bankruptcy as 4Licensing Corporation and mainly focused on developing and licensing isoBlox, an impact-blocking surface designed for use in sports equipment, but in September 2016, they filed for bankruptcy again and quietly folded the next year.
-With all their former licenses scattered between different companies and their financial problems, anime fans weren't able to experience the company's unique practices any longer.
+With all their former licenses scattered between different companies and their financial problems, anime fans no longer had to worry about experiencing the company's unique practices any longer.

 - It's hard to imagine, but there was a time when Chuck Austen was a well-regarded figure and a legitimately popular up-and-comer in the world of comics.
 After a number of fits and starts, he was catapulted to fame by the twelve-issue miniseries US War Machine, which played on the mix of the manga boom and the popularity of mature comics to become a surprise hit.
 When he was placed on Uncanny X-Men, running simultaneously with Grant Morrison's seminal New X-Men, it was no surprise at all to readers.

 The result?
 The Draco, an utterly nonsensical story about Nightcrawler being a demon and a conspiracy to appoint him Pope.
 An arc that served as a bizarre retelling of Romeo and Juliet that featured a midair public sex scene.
 Juggernaut turning good and banging She-Hulk for no reason.
-The introduction of Creator's Pet Annie Ghazikhanian.
+The introduction of Creator's Pet Annie Ghazikhanian (based off his wife Ann Austen, more known as a writer for Power Rangers than anything else).
 Austen also had short runs on many other famous books, from The Avengers to Captain America, each time being chased off by increasingly irritated fans.
 He eventually jumped ship to DC, who handed him Action Comics, at which he proceeded to write a Derailing Love Interests plot that pleased neither Lois fans nor Lana fans.
-It would be his last mainstream work.
+It would be his last mainstream work, and he's since gone back to TV animation (which he'd been doing before going into comics; strangely, perhaps because of him not writing them, the shows he's worked on have been successful) under the name Chuckles Austen.
 Chris Sims summed him up thusly:"When you look at that crowd of new comics writers that was really making waves at the start of this century, guys like Bendis and Geoff Johns, Austen was right in there with them, with four solid years as one of the most prominent writers in that crop of creators.
-And yet, the best thing you can say about Austen’s work in super-hero comics is that occasionally, it wasn’t absolutely terrible."
+And yet, the best thing you can say about Austens work in super-hero comics is that occasionally, it wasnt absolutely terrible."

 - Rob Liefeld, while never a critical favourite, was nevertheless considered one of the most successful writers/artists during The Dark Age of Comic Books.
 He created several famous characters, such as Deadpool and Cable.
-He also helped start Image Comics and was influential through his work on Young Blood.
-However, after the Dark Age ended, he became a laughingstock for being a Lazy Artist (not drawing feet, creating unrealistic/generic character designs, and overusing pouches), and for plagiarizing concepts form other people (for example, Deadpool started of as an Expy of Deathstroke).
+He also helped start Image Comics and was influential through his work on Youngblood.
+However, after the Dark Age ended, he became a laughingstock for being a Lazy Artist (not drawing feet, creating unrealistic and generic character designs, not caring about perspective or how the human body works, and overusing pouches), and for plagiarizing concepts from other people (for example, Deadpool started off as an Expy of Deathstroke).
 Today Youngblood is usually seen as So Bad, It's Good (though the later revivals of the series in 1998, 2008 and 2012 were better received) and even Liefeld himself considers the first few issues of the series to be an Old Shame (though many have praised the Youngblood trade paperback for fixing many of the problems the original issues had) which is generally considered a poor rip-off of the Teen Titans, and Image has moved away from superhero comics like it.
 Cable and Deadpool are still popular, but that's thanks to other writers who developed them in different ways than Liefeld and are generally considered their true creators by fans.
 What little goodwill Liefeld still had by the 2000s dried up after a much-publicized feud with Peter David after the latter revealed that the character Shatterstar, who had been created by Liefeld for X-Force and was at the time being used by David in X-Factor, was bisexual.
 This move was very well-received by fans (and given Shatterstar's origins, seems fairly obvious in hindsight), but Liefeld was incensed that the move had been made without consulting him and many felt his comments on the subject were worryingly close to biphobic (though Atop the Fourth Wall's numerous reviews of his comics didn't help).
 Nowadays, the only times you hear about Liefeld is mockery of his art-style or his lackluster characters, and comic book fans consider him to be the ultimate embodiment of everything wrong with The Dark Age Of Comics.